vaibhavstudio/Luxeglow-studio/README.md

 ---

-## ⭐ If you like this project
+## ⭐ Support

-Please consider giving this repository a ⭐ on GitHub.
+If you like this project, please consider giving this repository a ⭐ on GitHub.